NervanaSystems/neon/doc/source/datasets.rst

 MNIST
 -----
-MNIST is a dataset of handwritten digits, consisting of 60000 training samples and 10000 test samples.
-Each image is 28x28.
+`MNIST <http://yann.lecun.com/exdb/mnist/>`_, is a dataset of handwritten digits, consisting of 60,000 training samples and 10,000 test samples.
+Each image is 28x28 greyscale pixels.

 MNIST can be fetched in the following manner: